betaflight/betaflight.com/docs/wiki/tuning/4-0-Tuning-Notes.md

 - able to rapidly change thrust on demand, ie high turn authority, from:
   -- higher cell count, eg 6S is better than 4S
   -- lighter, easily spun props (don't over-prop)
-- heavier centre mass (more stable)
+- heavier center mass (more stable)
 - battery on top (less wobble momentum)

 From the software perspective: